LAO PEOPLE DEMOCRATIC REPUBLIC

 Laos continues to suffer from the remnants of war, with mines still a big risk in some areas.

 The Bolaven Plateau greatly suffered during the Vietnam War.
-The Bolaven Plateau was one of “the most heavily-bombed theatres of the Second Indochina War, US bombardment became unbearable in the late ’60s.
-The staggering amount of UXO (unexploded ordnance) still lying around.
+The Bolaven Plateau was one of “the most heavily-bombed theatres of the second Indochina War”.
+US bombardment became unbearable in the late ’60s.
+A staggering amount of UXO (unexploded ordnance) is still lying around.
 Since there is a great deal of UXO lying around the Plateau, it is often dangerous to veer off unmarked paths.
 The Ho Chi Min Trial does not pass through the plateau but just off the east of the plateau.
 The Plateau is located between the Annamite Mountain Range, along which runs Laos’ eastern border with Vietnam, and the Mekong River to the west.
-Just 60km north east of Pakse is the Tad Lo Waterfall with beautiful lush vegetation a major destination for the locals. another spectacular waterfall, Taat Fang (also known as Dong Hua Sao), tumbles 120 metres, making it the tallest waterfall in Laos.
-Other must do’s are visiting the local villages of ethnic minorities, the Bolaven Plateau is one of the most beautiful places in southern Laos.
-There are many local markets sprinkled around the Bolaven Plateau, places where locals go to buy and sell an assortment of products, from fresh produce to handicrafts and clothing, the markets are full of character.
+Just 60km north east of Pakse is the Tad Lo Waterfall with beautiful lush vegetation a major destination for the locals.
+Another spectacular waterfall, Taat Fang (also known as Dong Hua Sao), tumbles 120 metres, making it the tallest waterfall in Laos.
+Other must do’s are visiting the local villages of ethnic minorities.
+There are many local markets sprinkled around the Bolaven Plateau, places where locals go to buy and sell an assortment of products, from fresh produce to handicrafts and clothing.
 The temple of Wat Phu (also spelt as Vat Phu), founded by the Khmer Empire, is an indication of the widespread influence in the region by the Khmer in the past.
 This temple, situated on the border between Laos and Cambodia, is today a listed UNESCO World Heritage Site.
 Pre-dating the famous Angkor Wat, the temple offers a fascinating window into the past.

 SI PHAN DON

-Situated on the Mekong river around 150 km south of Pakse.
-Known as the four thousand islands a group of islands in the Mekong river in the South of Laos.
+Situated on the Mekong river around 150 km south of Pakse, known as the four thousand islands, a group of islands in the Mekong river in the South of Laos.
 This area has 2 highlights; The Khone Phapheng falls and the Irrawaddy dolphin.
 However its rural character and the slow pace of life where local people live in small wooden houses on stilts and where cows, goats, pigs and other animals roam around free makes this a perfect place for some R&R. During the monsoon season the Mekong river can be up to 10km wide, however in the dry season hundreds of small and larger islands appear.
-The larger islands such as Don Khon, Don Det have a permanent population so has the island Don Khong just north of the border with Cambodia.
+The larger islands such as Don Khon and Don Det have a permanent population; so has the island Don Khong just north of the border with Cambodia.
 South of this island you find the famous Irrawaddy dolphins.